When to harvest corn based on grain moisture

-The standard moisture for corn is 15.5 percent, so when grain is delivered at greater than 15.5 percent moisture, the weight is adjusted down.
+The standard moisture for corn is 15.5 percent, so when grain is delivered at greater than 15.5 percent grain moisture, the weight is adjusted down.
 (This reflects the remaining weight when the grain is dried to 15.5 percent moisture, losing water weight in the process.)

-In contrast, when grain is delivered at moistures below 15.5 percent, you’re paid for the delivered weight because weights are not adjusted up to what the grain weighed when water content was higher.
+In contrast, when grain is delivered at grain moistures below 15.5 percent, you’re paid for the delivered weight because weights are not adjusted up to what the grain weighed when water content was higher.

-With that in mind, the graph below shows corn yields that we observed at different harvest moistures (with yields above 15.5 percent moisture adjusted down to the 15.5 percent standard, and yields below 15.5 percent moisture left unadjusted).
+With that in mind, the graph below shows corn yields that we observed at different harvest moistures (with yields above 15.5 percent grain moisture adjusted down to the 15.5 percent standard, and yields below 15.5 percent moisture left unadjusted).

 At moistures above the standard, we generally see similar yields.
 But we also observed slightly lower yields between 15.5 to 18.5 percent moisture.

 As expected, yield drops sharply below the standard moisture, as weight is lost when moisture is removed from the grain.

 And, keep in mind that from the perspective of profitability, not just yield, you may incur drying costs for grain delivered at moistures above the standard.

 At what moisture level are farmers typically harvesting?